midknight41/map-factory/README.md

 ### Transformations
 More complicated transformations can be handled by providing a function.
 The selected source data will be passed to the function.

-Note: If you supply a transform it will **always get executed** even if the source field does not exist.
+It is worth looking at the [behaviour](#behaviour) section to understand when a transform will be called.

 ```js
 const createMapper = require("map-factory");